 More information is available at the B Part of It website.

 Have you missed any of your School Immunisation Program vaccines?
 If you have and are under 20 years of age you can receive any missed vaccine for free.
 See your immunisation provider or contact the Immunisation Section on 1300 232 272 for further information.

 To receive copies of school immunisation records, contact the School Immunisation Program provider (PDF 514KB)

 The School Immunisation Program is committed to ensuring that all eligible students have been offered the recommended funded vaccines for adolescents.

 Each school immunisation service provider submits data to SA Health on the number of students that have been immunised, to measure the success of the state wide program annually.

 With parental consent, details of student’s immunisations for the HPV vaccine are also submitted to the National HPV Vaccination Program Register.
 This register collects information of all individuals immunised against HPV to:

 - evaluate the program nationally

 - advising of an incomplete course requiring further doses.

-For further information on the School Immunisation Program, see the School Immunisation Program: Frequently asked questions page or contact your doctor, immunisation provider or SA Health's Immunisation Section.
+For further information on the School Immunisation Program, see the School Immunisation Program: Frequently asked questions page or contact your doctor or immunisation provider.